-NEW YORK, Sept 11 (Reuters) - U.S. stocks edged higher on Tuesday as investors stayed in a holding pattern ahead of possible policy action from the Federal Reserve and a key decision by a German court.
+NEW YORK, Sept 11 U.S. stock index futures edged up on Tuesday as investors exercised caution ahead of possible policy action from the Federal Reserve and a key decision by a German court.

-Investors may be wary of making big bets on risky assets ahead of a trio of key events later in the week, which could greatly affect markets.
-The S&P 500 slipped 0.6 percent on Monday as investors locked in gains on a recent rally but remains near levels not seen in over four years.
+* Investors may be reluctant to make bets on risky assets ahead of a trio of key events later in the week, which could greatly impact markets.

-Germany's Constitutional Court on Wednesday is expected to approve the European Stability Mechanism -- the euro zone's new bailout fund -- but legal experts believe it will impose tough conditions limiting Berlin's flexibility on future rescues.
+* Germany's Constitutional Court is expected to approve the European Stability Mechanism, but legal experts believe it will impose tough conditions limiting Berlin's flexibility on future rescues.

-Package delivery companies FedEx Corp and United Parcel Service Inc have received approval to provide express-package services in some cities of China on their own, the country's State Postal Bureau (SPB) said on its website last week.
-FedEx gained 0.4 percent to $88.31 and UPS rose 0.3 percent to $73.27.
+* Package delivery companies FedEx Corp and United Parcel Service Inc have received approval to provide express-package services in some cities of China on their own, the country's State Postal Bureau (SPB) said on its website last week.

-Zynga Inc's chief marketing officer resigned on Monday, becoming the latest senior executive to depart the struggling social games company behind popular Facebook Inc games such as Farmville.
-Zynga shares dropped 2.5 percent to $2.75.
+* Zynga Inc's chief marketing officer resigned on Monday, becoming the latest senior executive to depart the struggling social games company behind popular Facebook Inc games such as Farmville.